dashpay/platform/packages/dashmate/README.md

 dashmate group default testnet
 ```

-To start the group of nodes, ports and other required options need to be updated.
+Ports and other required options need to be updated to avoid port collisions before starting the group of nodes.

 ### Development

-To start a local dash network, the `setup` command with the `local` preset can be used to generate configs, mine some dash, register masternodes and populate the nodes with the data required for local development.
+To start a local dash network, the `setup` command with the `local` preset can be used to generate configs, mine some tDash, register masternodes and populate the nodes with the data required for local development.

-To allow developers quickly test changes to DAPI and Drive, a local path for this repository may be specified via the `platform.sourcePath` config options.
+To allow developers to quickly test changes to DAPI and Drive, a local path for this repository may be specified using the `platform.sourcePath` config options.
 A Docker image will be built from the provided path and then used by Dashmate.

 ### Docker Compose

-If you want to use Docker Compose directly, you will need to pass a configuration as a dotenv file.
+If you want to use Docker Compose directly, you will need to pass in configuration as a dotenv file.
 You can output a config to a dotenv file for Docker Compose as follows:

 ```bash
 $ dashmate config envs --config=testnet --output-file .env.testnet